 Peter Vanable was appointed Associate Provost for Graduate Studies and Dean of the Graduate School on January 6, 2017.
-He assumed the role of Interim Vice President of Research on January 1, 2016.
+He served as Interim Vice President of Research from January 1, 2016 to August 31, 2017.
 Vanable is a professor of psychology and adjunct professor of medicine at SUNY Upstate Medical University.
 Vanable served as chair of psychology for six years, an appointment that began in August of 2009.

 Vanable is the past recipient of an excellence in Graduate Education Faculty Recognition Award (2013) and was elected to Fellow status by the Society of Behavioral Medicine in 2012.